-Banks in Haryana will remain closed on the upcoming Christmas Day, December 25, 2025, followed by Shaheed Udham Singh Jayanti, December 26, 2025.
-Another closure is scheduled for the Guru Gobind Singh Jayanti, December 27, 2025.
+Banks in Haryana will remain closed on the upcoming Second Saturday, February 14, 2026, followed by Maha Shivaratri, February 15, 2026.
+Another closure is scheduled for the Fourth Saturday, February 28, 2026.
 It is advisable to complete essential banking tasks ahead of these dates to avoid any inconvenience.

 There are plenty of Bank Holidays in Haryana in 2025.
 These are typical of most of the states in India, which would enjoy many bank and public holidays in 2025.
 You can do many things by enjoying the public holidays in Haryana.